openthread/wireshark/WiresharkForThread.md

 #### Branching ####

 A tracking branch should be used.
-This means that a branch is also created on the Github repository that will track any changes made on the local repository.
+This means that a branch is also created on the Bitbucket repository that will track any changes made on the local repository.
 This is done by doing:

     git checkout --b owner/arm origin/owner/arm

-where `owner/arm` is the name of the local branch and `origin/owner/arm` is the name of the branch on the remote repository (i.e. `thread-wireshark` repository on Github).
+where `owner/arm` is the name of the local branch and `origin/owner/arm` is the name of the branch on the remote repository (i.e. `thread-wireshark` repository on Bitbucket).

 #### Modifying files ####